-The TSA’s 3-1-1 rule states that each passenger can bring liquids in 3.4 oz containers or smaller, the containers must be packed in a 1-quart bag, and each passenger can have only 1 of these bags.
+Toothpaste is a liquid according to the TSA (Transport Security Agency) and thus follows the same rules.
+Even today, liquids have restrictions by the 3-1-1 rule in hand luggage due to safety threats.
+The rule means that each passenger can bring liquids in 3.4 oz containers or smaller.
+But the containers must be in a 1-quart bag, and each passenger can have only one of these bags.

 Flying With Toothpaste Internationally

 The rules for packing toothpaste in your luggage are virtually the same worldwide, except for New Zealand and Australia.
 Both countries have finished rolling out the new airport CT 3D scanners, so there are no quantity restrictions anymore for toothpaste and other liquids in hand luggage.
 This is only for domestic NZ and AU flights for now; on international ones, you still have to follow the 3-1-1 rule.